 If you are faced with this problem try not to jump to conclusions.
-Your vet will be able to decide the cause of your dogs gnarly breath.
+Your vet will be able to decide the cause of your dog's bad breath.

 Recent studies have shown that after the age of three, 70+ percent of dogs will have signs of periodontal disease.
 The reason for the offensive odor in these cases is bacteria that coalesce as plaque and cause irritating gingivitis.